redbco/infermesh/COMMERCIAL-LICENSE.md

 # Commercial License for infermesh

-**infermesh** is available under a dual-license model.
+**InferMesh** is available under a dual-license model.
 While the open source version is licensed under AGPLv3, **reDB** also offers commercial licensing for organizations that require proprietary use.

 ---